 -

 Rishi Sethi Khanna '16 is a freshman at Princeton University.
 Wanting to participate in this summers' protests for racial justice, but unable to do so in person due to the pandemic, Rishi came up with his own way to contribute to the fight.
-“With an increased societal focus on uplifting people of color, I decided to hold a fundraiser for a charity primarily catering to Black communities.
-I did some research and ended up choosing the Black Emotional and Mental Health Collective (BEAM), which promotes mental health awareness.”

 Read More